HongyuHe/tcp-pong-game/README.md

 # cpp_socket

-## This repo is a small project for Computer Networks course.
+## This repo contains small projects for Computer Networks course where ach branch represents a different version with special features.
-### Environment: Clion